 Swimming is unique because it works muscles throughout the entire body.
 Along with strengthening your hips, legs, and glutes through kicking, swimming is also a great way to build significant upper body strength in the arms, back, chest, and major muscle groups.
 More than anything, however, swimming consistently exercises the core muscles and enables your abs to aid in overall stability and body control.

 Simply put, core muscles like abs, hips, and lower back are completely engaged when you’re swimming.
 Not only do these muscles help you balance and stay on the water’s surface, but when kicking, they have chief control over your speed and agility through the water.
 In correlation with your core’s rotation as you stroke, the repetitive up-and-down movement of your legs directly engages each muscle group in your abdomen.
 And while this rotating movement is only used in two strokes—backstroke and freestyle—other strokes like butterfly and breaststroke require your body to use a leverage-like movement that also directly targets your abs.
+Get more detailed instruction on these swimming strokes and read our article “4 Different Swimming Styles and Strokes“.

-Regardless of which swimming stroke you favor the most, you can rest assured that not only are you getting a great workout that builds total body strength and increases endurance, but you’re also getting one of the best, most effective abdominal exercises possible.
+Regardless of which swimming stroke you favor the most, you can rest assured that not only are you getting a great workout that builds total body strength and increases endurance, but you’re also getting one of the best, most effective ab exercises possible.

 Along with practicing the traditional swimming strokes, consider the following pool exercises to help you get the chiseled abs you want.